arXiv/arxiv-docs/source/new/index.md

 11 Jul

 Important news for Windows users: the latest version of GSview can now read compressed files (compensating for the deficiencies in Netscape and Internet Explorer which fail to uncompress them).
-See [Workaround solutions for Windows](None) for details.
+See Workaround solutions for Windows for details.

 #### June 1997

 30 Jun

-Frequent complaints re multipart and gzipped files, see [nota bene](None).
+Frequent complaints re multipart and gzipped files, see nota bene (link removed).

 30 Jun